saucelabs/sauce-connect-action/README.md

 ### `scVersion`:

 (Optional) version of the saucelabs/sauce-connect docker image.
-Use the latest sauce-connect release by default.
+Use the latest sauce-connect release by default (the current latest version is 4.8.2).

 ### `retryTimeout`: